 How old does a child have to be to go rafting?

-Children must be 6 years of age or older to go whitewater rafting and children must be 4 years of age or older to go on a scenic float..
+Scenic Floats: Children must be four years of age or older, on the date of the trip, to go on a scenic float.

 What is the difference between a scenic float and a whitewater trip?

 Level of Adventure: A whitewater trip has a much higher level of adventure.
 You will experience many bumps and splashes as you travel down the river and through the rapids.
 Our

 whitewater section has Class I-III rapids.
 We consider the scenic float a class I float.
 This means it is a flat-water float with minimal bumps, and splashes.
 We consider this a dry trip, though your feet may get wet and you may experience minor splashes.
 Please note that on all our trips you are on an ever-changing river, and you always have the possibility to become fully immersed.

 Location: All our whitewater trips take place south of the Town of Jackson.
 They launch from the West Table Boat Ramp and travel eight river miles (about 1.5 hours on water) to the Sheep Gulch Boat Ramp.
 Our scenic float trips start to the west of the Town of Jackson, at the Wilson Boat Ramp, traveling 13 river miles south (about 2 hours on water) to the South Park Boat Ramp where your trip will complete.